Reading Terminal Market: Today

-The market serves as a popular location for local Philadelphians to buy their goods and produce as well as singular culinary treats and unique merchandise, and it is listed with such historic Philadelphia tourist destinations as Independence Hall and the Liberty Bell.
-It is adjacent to two Marriott Hotels, a Hilton Garden Inn, the Pennsylvania Convention Center, SEPTA's Jefferson Station, Chinatown, Philadelphia, and another Philadelphia landmark, the Fashion District Philadelphia shopping mall.
+The market serves as a popular location for local residents to buy goods and produce, as well as culinary treats and unique merchandise.
+At the same time, it is also listed along with such historic Philadelphia tourist destinations as Independence Hall and the Liberty Bell.
+CEO and general manager Annie Allman extols the market as the place "where tourists come to see Philadelphians in their natural habitat."

+The market is adjacent to two Marriott Hotels, a Hilton Garden Inn, the Pennsylvania Convention Center, SEPTA's Jefferson Station, Chinatown, Philadelphia, and another Philadelphia landmark, the Fashion District Philadelphia shopping mall.

-As addressed in the official Reading Terminal Market's mission statement, the current organization wants:
+As addressed in the Reading Terminal Market's official mission statement, the current organization wants: